mollie/api-documentation/source/reference/v2/orders-api/cancel-order-lines.rst

               and the order line will be completed.

               Must be less than the number of items already shipped or canceled for this order line.

+              The quantity can't be set if the order line contains a non-zero ``discountAmount``.

           * - ``amount``